 Although these studies have led to a better understanding of the role of a few key proteins and regulators in the response of V. fischeri to NO and the initial stages of the symbiosis, there is much yet to be learned about the global effects of NO on V. fischeri gene expression and metabolism, how this molecule acts as a specificity determinant, and whether there is a role for NO in the mature symbiosis.
 For example, the work of Wier et al. has suggested that NO may play a role in the daily symbiotic rhythm in the adult animal (Wier et al., 2010).
 Their data predicted that nitrate/nitrite respiration is used by the bacterial symbionts throughout the daylight hours.
 Similarly to Escherichia coli (Vine and Cole, 2011), it is predicted that NO is produced by V. fischeri during respiration of nitrate/nitrite in laboratory culture.
 Endogenously-produced NO could induce alternative respiratory pathways that likely influence the physiology and metabolism of the bacterium (Dunn et al., 2010).
 Together these separate lines of evidence suggest that NO may play a role beyond signaling and selection in the initiation of the symbiotic relationship.
 In the future it will be exciting to combine studies of NO and the bacterial NO response with the more recently developed ability to rear squid to adulthood (Koch et al., 2013; see section below on light production).

 The value of further studies of NO in the Vibrio-squid system lie not only in providing important information about the role of this molecule in beneficial host-microbe interactions, but also for comparative studies to host-pathogen responses.
-Our current understanding supports a view that NO is being produced by the host and sensed by the bacteria in similar ways in many of the studied host-microbial interactions, whether the outcome of the relationship is beneficial or detrimental (Fang, 2004; Wang and Ruby, 2011).
+Our current understanding supports a view that NO is being produced by the host and sensed by the bacteria in similar ways in many of the studied host-microbe interactions, whether the outcome of the relationship is beneficial or detrimental (Fang, 2004; Wang and Ruby, 2011).
 The prevalence of NO in host tissues colonized by bacteria suggests that a better understanding of the role of NO in symbiosis may have wide-reaching consequences for microbes at the interface of health and disease.

 Swimming against the flow